glaciusimpact/reverse-proxy/README.md

 # 7 - A client request to the reverse proxy

 It's now time to verify that an HTTP request can reach the web server via the reverse proxy.
-From a client, we can use curl or any web browser to test the reverse proxy:
+From another computer with an IP address in the same network as the external network of the reverse proxy (192.168.1.0/24), we can use curl or any web browser to test the reverse proxy:

 ```
 curl http://192.168.1.53:4444